 SIMON BURNS-COX ~ SCULPTOR AND LETTER CARVER

 Simon Burns-Cox works primarily in Stone and Marble but also other media such as Slate, Granite, Alabaster, Wood and Metal.
 He particularly enjoys the discipline of Lettering and has an admiration for Eric Gill's Stone Lettering Work, the acknowledged Master of that craft.

 Current Available Courses

 These courses are designed for those who would like to discover the Art of Stone Letter Carving.
 This is an ancient form of art which is still popular today.
-Simon Burns-Cox is a professional Sculptor and Letter Carver working at The Edinburgh Sculpture Workshop.
+Simon Burns-Cox is a professional Sculptor and Letter Carver based at The Edinburgh Sculpture Workshop.
 He offers courses in Stone Letter Carving to participants of all levels.
 The groups are small with a maximum of 5 participants and the classes are held in the modern purpose built Studios of The Edinburgh Sculpture Workshop which is an International Centre for Sculptors.

 Simon Burns-Cox is based at The Edinburgh Sculpture Workshop